Charleston Boat Accident Lawyer

 If you were involved in a boating accident that was caused by negligence or a boat defect, you may be entitled to compensation.
-The North Charleston boating accident lawyers at The Hartman Law Firm, LLC can help.
-With offices conveniently located in North Charleston, we have helped numerous boat crash victims throughout the state.
+The Charleston boating accident lawyers at The Hartman Law Firm, LLC can help.
+With offices conveniently located in Charleston, we have helped numerous boat crash victims throughout the state.
 We have the expertise and knowledge about boat wrecks to help you win the largest amount of compensation possible given your situation.

 The majority of South Carolina boating accident deaths result from drowning, and most victims were not wearing a life jacket.
 Also, statistics show that fatal boat crashes more likely occur when boaters lack proper safety instruction.
 For instance, the Coast Guard indicates that only 11 percent of the fatalities in 2011 occurred on boats where the boat operator had reviewed boating safety instructions.

 The U.S. Coast Guard data shows a clear link between deaths and a lack of boating safety knowledge.
 But there are many causes of boating accidents.
 According to U.S. Coast Guard data, common causes of boating crashes include: